 18. The target MN initiates the UE Context Release procedure towards the source MN.

 19. Upon reception of the UE Context Release message from source MN, the (source) SN releases C-plane related resources associated to the UE context towards the source MN.
 Any ongoing data forwarding may continue.
-The SN shall not release the UE context associated with the target MN if the UE contest kept indication was included in the SN Release Request message in step 5.
+The SN shall not release the UE context associated with the target MN if the UE contest kept indication was included in the SN Release Request message in step 5.Editor’s Note:

-I
+Inter-MN MCG LTM with SCG release or without SN change

+Editor’s Note: Considering the TA releated procedure, RAN3 suggest to use add a new section.